Beast of Burden (song): Personnel

+Note: Margotin and Guesdon are unsure if Jagger played rhythm guitar.

 Release and aftermath

 The song was released as the second single off the album.
 Billboard praised its "seductive lyrics" and "catchy R&B flavor".
 Cash Box said it is "a slow but perky ballad" with "tasty guitar licks".
 Record World said it "should be equally endearing to both their new and old audiences" as "Miss You".

-It charted at in the US.
+At US major charts, It reached in Billboard Hot 100, in Cashbox Top 100 and in Record World.
 A live version was recorded during their 1981 American Tour and was released as a B-side to "Going to a Go-Go", as well as being reissued on Rarities 1971-2003 in 2005.
 Another live version was recorded during their 2002-2003 Licks Tour, which was released on Live Licks.
 The single edit of "Beast of Burden" was included on the compilation albums Sucking in the Seventies, Rewind (1971–1984), Jump Back, Forty Licks and GRRR!.
 A 5:20 version of the song with extra lyrics circulates among collectors.
 It was taken from the eight-track mix of Some Girls, which features significant differences from all other versions of the album.
-The song was featured in the 1983 film Christine.
+The song was included in the 1983 film Christine.